Customer Engagement Dashboard: Which Metrics to Track and How to Create One11 min read

 If your goal is boosting customer loyalty, focus on improving NPS and personalizing customer experiences.
 If you want to increase the activation rate, you need to concentrate on proactive engagement and onboarding.
 The list goes on.

-Select key metrics to focus on
+2. Select key metrics to focus on

 Knowing which metrics you need to track will come from your goal.
 If your objective falls under the categories considered in the previous section, simply check to see which of the metrics mentioned you should focus more on.

-If you’re unsure what to prioritize, it might be best to dig into your engagement data and discuss it with other teams.
+If you’re unsure what to prioritize, it might be best to dig into your customer engagement data and discuss it with other teams.

-Customer engagement dashboard tools
+The best customer engagement dashboard tools

 The tools below are some of the best in the market.
 They require no coding and are easy to use: